 As an SEO agency that covers the full spectrum of SEO activities, local SEO is a feather in our cap that can help make you a popular choice in your area.
 Here are some of the local search engine optimisation services we undertake for clients from all industries:

-As you may have gathered, your Google Business Profile is an integral part of your local SEO strategy, so it’s important to get it right.
+As you may have gathered, your Google Business Profile (GBP for short) is an integral part of your local SEO strategy, so it’s important to get it right.
 We know exactly how to make the most of a Google Business Profile, how to thoroughly fill one out, and keep it updated.

 Local content